cloudposse/terraform-aws-cloudwatch-logs/README.md

 -->

-Terraform module for creation of CloudWatch Log Streams and Log Groups for use with Fluentd/Fluent-bit.
+Terraform module for creation of CloudWatch Log Streams and Log Groups.
+Useful in combination with Fluentd/Fluent-bit for shipping logs.

 ---